 Chen joined Watsi on December 24th, 2015.
-Five years ago, Chen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chen's most recent donation supported Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Six years ago, Chen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chen's most recent donation supported Marher, a playful toddler from Ethiopia, to heal his birth condition.

 Chen has funded healthcare for 67 patients in 11 countries.